 Add a new motion mark by clicking on the square plus symbol in the Layout designer.
 Now you will be able to see your text in its first position and also at its second position.
 The second text, or rather the second motion marker is now active.
 You can move and resize them in the Layout designer.
 The motion marker, that is already active is indicated by an orange dot.
-All motion brands that are not currently highlighted (or active) are displayed in a slightly transparent white.
+All motion brands that are not currently highlighted (or active) are

-2. Changing the time stamp
+2.2 Change the time stamp